Halloumi Cheese vs Muenster Cheese

 Milk Type and Treatment

-Halloumi Cheese is made with cow, goat, or sheep milk.
-Muenster Cheese is made with cow milk.
+Halloumi Cheese is made with cow, goat, and sheep milk.
+Muenster Cheese is made with cow milk that is typically pasteurized.

 Composition and Texture